-- > Chairman Nelson: Mr. Nelson said that he appreciated his service on the Board and all that he provided to the Board.
-It has been a pleasure serving with him. - > Commissioner Hoffler: Mr. Hoffler thanked him for welcoming him as a new commissioner on the Board.
-He helped him learn the ropes and be appreciated that.
-He enjoyed talking football with him. - the ropes and he appreciated that.
+- Chairman Nelson: Mr. Nelson said that he appreciated his service on the Board and all that he provided to the Board.
+It has been a pleasure serving with him. - Commissioner Hoffler: Mr. Hoffler thanked him for welcoming him as a new commissioner on the Board.
+He helped him learn the ropes and he appreciated that.
 He enjoyed talking football with him.

-Commissioner Woodard: Mr. Woodard thanked him for helping him learn what a commissioner did and he was delighted that Kyle was the first one to congratulate him when he was elected as commissioner.
-He enjoyed working with him on the Board. - Commissioners Corprew and Ward: Mr. Corprew and Mr. Ward concurred with the other members of the Board.
+Commissioner Woodard: Mr. Woodard thanked him for helping him learn what a commissioner did and he was delighted that - Commissioner Woodard: Mr. Woodard thanked him for helping him learn what a commissioner did and he was delighted that Kyle was the first one to congratulate him when he was elected as commissioner.
+He enjoyed working with him on the Board.
+Commissioners Corprew and Ward: Mr. Corprew and Mr. Ward concurred with the other members of the Board.